How To Deal With Sore Calves: Best Stretches And Exercises

 Doctors may suggest doing a Doppler Ultrasound to visualize your veins.
 A normal ultrasound can produce images but cannot monitor your blood flow.
 A Doppler ultrasound differs from a normal ultrasound because it can show the blood flowing through your veins or if there is any obstruction.

 Your doctor may ask for X-rays to see your tendons and joints.
 They may also request for CT’s (Computerized Tomography scans) or MRI’s (Magnetic Resonance Imaging) if they want to look at the joints and the spinal column.
-In addition, they will perform nerve conduction studies.
+In addition, they may perform nerve conduction studies.
 These are studies where the doctors measure how fast the electrical impulses are being sent across your nerve.

-They will even ask for blood samples to check you for diabetes, liver function, and metabolic syndrome.
+They may even ask for blood samples to check you for diabetes, liver function, and metabolic syndrome.
 If they suspect a blood clot, they may ask for D dimer tests.
 D dimer is protein fragment of blood clots.
 It’s very specifically used to check if you have DVT.
 For arterial conditions, they may ask for an angiography.
 This is like an Xray, done by introducing a dye into your blood stream.
 It’s specifically used to see the blockages of your arteries.

 Treat Calf Pain